ziliscite/com-scite/README.md

+### Learning
+I'm creating this so that I don't get caught up in tutorial hell.

+It's a simple system, but I plan on either reusing it for other projects or expand upon it.
+Both, of course, after I deepened my understanding regarding distributed computing and microservices, especially in the context of the cloud (everything is in it nowadays).

 ### Rough Architecture
 |Gateway| -> rate limit & single point of entry for the client
 |Auth| -> authentication service to store user and authenticate through basic auth
 |Token| -> to activate user once they are registered
 |Mailer| -> will be called through rabbitmq asynchronously once user has registered (sending activation token) or activated their account

 - Register
      create user   create    send token
 |Gateway| <-> |Auth| -> |Token| --> |Mailer|
         respond